Adding pedals is a lot of fun.

-While this pedal retails close to $80, its used price point hovers around $60, making it easy accessible under our established budget.
+While this pedal retails close to $80, its used price point hovers around $60, making it easily accessible under our established budget.

-And it's a lot of pedal for the money:
+Moreover, it's a lot of pedal for the money.

-There are a total of seven different flanger modes, and to be honest, I didn’t even know there were that many different kinds of flangers.
+There are a total of seven different flanger modes.
+To be honest, I didn’t even know there were that many different kinds of flangers.
 This gives you a ton of modulation versatility in one pedal, which you'll get a lot of use out of.

 You can see each mode listed underneath the knobs.

 Considering that you can turn down rate and depth, (like a phaser) and use the sounds as a light texturing tool, there's a ton of opportunity to actually apply this pedal, regardless of musical style.

 In addition to the modes, you have what is essentially a three-band EQ for each type of modulation:

 This is more than enough dials to have full control over each flanger mode, which together offer a wide range of tones that are all highly usable.